For Immediate Release: Chicago Region Food System Fund Announces Three Focus Areas for Upcoming Grantmaking

 When times are easy and there’s plenty to go around, individual species can go it alone.
 But when conditions are harsh and life is tenuous, it takes a team sworn to reciprocity to keep life going forward.Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants Robin Wall Kimmerer, Author/Professor

-The only way to build an equitable food system of the scale needed to serve Chicago and its broad metropolitan region is to dismantle the current, highly extractive and inequitable system and replace it.
-The first round of funding in the upcoming cycle invests in organizations and projects that guide the system away from the current unsustainable, large-scale, commercial approach that rewards a small group of corporations and shareholders to one that encourages cooperative models and sustainability for both the land and livelihoods.
-Goals for round one include addressing corporate actors who are externalizing costs onto communities, workers, and the natural environment through polluting, exploitative, and greenhouse gas intensive practices; and building worker power to win rights, improve pay, and reform exploitative structures.
-Applications for Round One funding open in June 2023.
-Eligibility parameters and other details will be announced at that time.
+The only way to build an equitable, resilient, and thriving food system of the scale needed to serve Chicago and its broad metropolitan region is to dismantle the current, unsustainable, and exploitative system and replace it.
+This is why the Chicago Region Food System Fund (CRFSF) is focusing this “Evolve the Food System” grant cycle on supporting organizations and projects that guide the system away from extractive, commercial agriculture and food systems, which reward a small group of corporations and shareholders, and towards one that encourages cooperative models and sustainability for both the land and livelihoods.
+This round of grantmaking is focused on creating food policy pathways for systemic change, curbing corporate dominance and control of the food system, and building community and worker power.

 The COVID-19 pandemic taught organizations, growers, workers, and funders how an unprepared food system can respond to a sudden existential crisis.
 Such crises will only continue and worsen as climate change accelerates.
 The third round of funding applies the lessons of four years of emergency response to planning for future systemic shocks.
 Goals for round three include shifting away from charity towards solidarity—away from fat, sugar, and salt laden processed foods towards more nutritious foods including, culturally relevant local produce; building assets and opportunities—including employment and education—in communities served; expanding governance and leadership by BIPOC people; and helping the emergency food system to respond equitably to climate change impacts.
-Applications for round three funding open in January 2024.

 Food:Land:Opportunity